Toronto Star

 Looking back, DART’s short-term contributions look like a costly, but not terribly cost-effective footnote to history, while much long-term work remains to be done.

-“The military are not trained for that — they are there to get the job done and move on, and they had a set focus,” Alphonsus says.
+“The military are not trained for that A?a??a?? they are there to get the job done and move on, and they had a set focus,” Alphonsus says.

 DART behaved like other NGOs in quickly planting the flag, rather than putting down sustainable roots in communities that must have ownership of long-term projects.